vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 Not forgetting Qlot, to install Quicklisp libraries relative to a directory.

-Last but not least, many CL libraries where packaged for Guix (most notably by Pierre Neidhart of Nyxt).
-Guix brings reproducible builds, rollbacks, the ability to install exact versions of any library (including system dependencies), and contained environments.
+Last but not least, as said earlier, many CL libraries where packaged for Guix (most notably by [Pierre Neidhart](https://ambrevar.xyz) of Nyxt).

 **Achievement**